-- Consumable fee is \$20.00.
-This fee must be paid at orientation. - Fee will include materials for in-class projects, consumable materials, student planner, materials for hands on science experiments, and an ID badge. - Each grade level also has an additional supply list. - Other charges may be assessed for special projects, programs, or field trips.
+- Consumable fee is \$25.00.
+This fee must be paid at orientation or by using School Cash Online.
+See district website. - Fee will include materials for in-class projects, consumable materials, student planner, and an ID badge. - Each grade level also has an additional supply list. - Other charges may be assessed for special projects, programs, or field trips.